ndegheselle/Fantoche-automation/Automation/readme.md

 - Better serparation between ViewModel and Model, some other solution than using wrapper ?

 Add common nameof for serialization attributes.

+# To improve

+## Control task handling
+Currently handled with specific if that check in a dictionnary, could be more generic with :
+- Seed the control task in the database (with a specific folder as well)
+- Create a TargetClass for internal class
+- Allow readonly tasks